SarmadSA/KTK/README.md

 For other running methods, you can refer to: https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html

 If you don't have maven installed, make sure to do so inorder to be able to start the backend app and run the requrired commands.

+Note!
+Make sure that the backend runs on port 8080.
+If you run backend on other port than 8080, you need to tell frontend about that.
+You can do so by going to 'frontend/src/resources/consts.js' and change host port 'const HOST = "http://localhost:8080";' to the port where the backend is running, that way the frontend sends request to the correct url with the correct port number.